-The arc protection module is an add-on module with four (4) light sensor channels, two (2) high-speed outputs and one (1) binary input.
+The arc protection module is an add-on module with four (4) light sensor channels, two (2) high-speed semiconductor outputs and one (1) binary input.
 This module can be ordered directly to be installed into the device in the factory, or it can be upgraded in the field after the device's original installation when required.
-If even one of the sensor channels is connected incorrectly, the channel does not work.
 Each channel can have up to three (3) light sensors serially connected to it.
-The user can choose how many of the channels are in use.